About the Columbus Youth Jazz Program:

 Director, Columbus Youth Jazz Orchestra

 Mark Donavan’s broad classroom teaching background and extensive performance resume creates an environment that brings the best out of the young musicians he works with.
 He has launched two Central Ohio youth jazz bands: the Columbus Youth Jazz Workshop and the Columbus City Schools Jazz All-Stars.
 Both groups have brought together students from a variety of backgrounds and have inspired young people to study music in college and to play professionally.
 Donavan performs in the central Ohio area as a saxophonist and pianist and has appeared on stage with many regional and national acts.
 His professional writing credits include the Columbus City School district’s music curriculum and a jazz survey course for online learning.
-Currently the instrumental music director at Fort Hayes Arts and Academic High School, Donavan serves as the site coordinator for Berklee College of Music’s City Music Network.
+Donavan is currently the instrumental music director at Fort Hayes Arts and Academic High School.

 Director, Columbus Youth Jazz Studio